AnishTatke/Garbage-Detection-Application/README.md

 ### Models

-The project uses an in-house model trained on a custom dataset built from gathering images of various scenarios where garbage exists or doesn’t exist, making this a simple Binary Classification problem.
+The project uses inhouse models trained on a custom dataset built from gathering images of various scenarios where garbage exists or doesn’t exist, making this a simple Binary Classification problem.
 We use the Convolutional Neural Networks as a base for these models.
 After several experimentations like data augmentation and avoiding overfitting on the “Non-Garbage Image” class label, we arrive at an accuracy of around 96% - 98%.
 Although our results seem robust, we observe that the model classifies poorly evaluated images that contain single garbage items on the roads and pavements.

 We further build one more model which is Pre-Trained on the famous VGG-16 model.
 The accuracy of this model on images with single trash objects comes close to 92% - 93%.
 Thus we propose two models in our application.
 Each targets a specific scenario.
 The two models we inculcate in our project are given as follows